datalakehouse/docs/docs/products/postgresql/howto/pgbouncer-stats.rst

 ..
 Tip::
     Run ``SHOW HELP`` to see all available commands.
-Only read-only access is available, as PgBouncer pools are automatically managed by DLH.
+Only read-only access is available, as PgBouncer pools are automatically managed by datalakehouse.